NHSDigital/vaccinations-app/README.md

       ```

 ### Local Configuration
-1. Install and setup pre-commit hooks for this project
+1. Install toolchain dependencies and load .tool-versions into asdf
   - ```
+    make config
+    ```
+1. Install and setup pre-commit hooks for this project (todo: confirm if this is still needed with make setup)
+  - ```
     pre-commit install
     ```
-2. Using Yarn package manager, install dependencies from package.json
+1. Using Yarn package manager, install dependencies from package.json
    - ```
      yarn install
      ```